Opendigitalradio/dablin/README.md

 therefore omit the SDL2 library prerequisite.
 You then also have to have `-DDISABLE_SDL=1` as part of the `cmake` command.

-To enable the PCM output to `stdout`, the `-p` parameter has to be used.
+To enable the raw PCM output to `stdout`, the `-p` parameter has to be used.

+The PCM audio can also be prepended with a RIFF WAVE header using the `-w` parameter instead.
+This uses the maximum value for length fields in order to allow streaming.
+On any later audio format change (this also includes a service change in the GUI version), a new RIFF WAVE header will be issued.
+As RIFF WAVE requires samples to be in Little Endian (LE) order, this feature only makes sense on a LE platform.

 It is also possible to disable the output of any decoded audio and instead output the current service as an untouched MP2/AAC stream to